ROI-SINGE/HOSTEL-B/README.md

-# Zokou-2.0 🚀
+# 𝙷𝙾𝚂𝚃𝙴𝙻 𝙱

-Zokou is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
-Whether it’s managing files, interacting with stickers, or facilitating group management, Zokou is here to assist you!
+𝙷𝙾𝚂𝚃𝙴𝙻 𝙱 is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
+Whether it’s managing files, interacting with stickers, or facilitating group management, HOSTEL B is here to assist you!

 ## Key Features ✨

-- **File Download:** Zokou can download audio and video files from links you send, making it easy to share them with your contacts. 🎶📹
+- **File Download:** HOSTEL B can download audio and video files from links you send, making it easy to share them with your contacts. 🎧

-- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to Zokou. 😄✨
+- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to HOSTEL B. 🦋

-- **Group Management:** Zokou offers group management features like adding or removing members, configuring rules, and other settings. 👥📋
+- **Group Management:** 𝙷𝙾𝚂𝚃𝙴𝙻 𝙱 offers group management features like adding or removing members, configuring rules, and other settings. ✍🏾️📋

 - **Text to Image:** The best logos have been selected for your convenience. 🖼️🎨

-## Fun Features 🎉
+## Fun Features ✅

-- **Jokes and Riddles:** Zokou comes with a collection of jokes and riddles to add fun to your conversations. 😂🤔
+- **Jokes and Riddles:** 𝙷𝙾𝚂𝚃𝙴𝙻 𝙱 comes with a collection of jokes and riddles to add fun to your conversations. 😂🤔

 - **Inspiring Quotes:** Receive inspiring quotes daily to motivate you. 💪🌟

-## How to Get Zokou 🛠️
+## How to Get 𝙷𝙾𝚂𝚃𝙴𝙻 𝙱 ✅

-1. Click on **[Fork](https://github.com/Luffy2ndAccount/Zokou-english-v/fork)** to copy the repo to your GitHub account.
+1. Click on **[Fork](https://github.com/ROI-SINGE/HOSTEL-B)** to copy the repo to your GitHub account.
 Don’t forget to add a star 🌟 to encourage the developers.

 2. Obtain a bot session:

 - [Session-1](https://zkscan.onrender.com)
 - [Session-2](https://zokouscan-din3.onrender.com)

-3. Deploy Zokou
+3. Deploy 𝙷𝙾𝚂𝚃𝙴𝙻 𝙱 🏢
 - **Heroku Deployment:**
 1. If you don’t have a **Heroku** account, click [**here**](https://id.heroku.com/login) to create one.
 2. Click [**here**](https://dashboard.heroku.com/new?template=https://github.com/Luffy2ndAccount/Zokou-english-v) to deploy the bot on **Heroku**.